 We are proudly deployed on 1,700+ devices in VA hospitals across the country.
 We work closely with each of our VA partners to understand the unique needs of their facility and simplify clinical workflow for their staff.
 Beyond Vista/CPRS integrations, deployments can also offer the following:

-Using CPRS, nurses can assign educational content to a Veteran
+Using the electronic health record (EHR), the nurse assigns educational content to a Veteran

-	eVideon instantly receives this assignment and makes the appropriate media available on the Veteran’s television
+eVideon receives this assignment and makes the appropriate media available on the in-room television

-	The Veteran’s viewing history and assessment results flow automatically back into CPRS
+The Veteran’s viewing history and assessment results flow automatically back into the EHR

 When Veterans can start the education process on their own with high-quality videos – especially for complex diagnoses like heart disease or diabetes – they have the chance to think about what they’ve learned and prepare questions.

 For Veterans with literacy challenges, video presentations are retained better than handouts.
-Educational videos are available in multiple languages and hospitals can also create their own materials.
+Educational videos are available on a wide range of topics and facilities can access our free VA Health Library.

 eVideon reduces non-medical Veteran calls for nurses and automatically directs requests to appropriate staff members.
 Veterans can easily request assistance or non-medical services such as a chaplain visit and housekeeping.
-This reduces the time spends waiting for assistance and increases staff efficiencies.
+This reduces time spent waiting for assistance and increases staff efficiencies.